rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # Styling Libraries in React

 There are many opinions about styling in React out there.
+If you want to have a more comprehensive guide about styling in React, check out this guide: [React CSS Styling](/react-css-styling).

+But let's get started with a brief overview.
 As a React beginner, it is just fine to start with inline style and bare bones CSS:

 ```javascript
 import './Headline.css';